 These little guys are basically a combination of a skateboard and roller blades, so essentially individual skateboards for each of your feet!

 Some Mudders are minimalists in their usage of wheels and ride on just one!
 There’s a unicycling club on campus that rents out unicycles to students and hosts unicycling lessons throughout the year.

-This is me trying to learn how to unicycle at ASP ‘16.
+This is me trying to learn how to unicycle at the 2016 Admitted Student Program.

 And even with the wide selection of wheels on campus, there are still many who choose to walk.
 But for those of us who want to cut our five to ten minute walk to class in the morning by over 70%, there’s definitely a set of wheels to fit every personality.